 You’re curious now.
 Right?
 Like so many others I tried to use “natural” deodorants.
 Or, as I lovingly refer to them “hippie deodorant”.
 They didn’t work!
 I would have to reapply multiple times a day.
 As someone that is an acupuncturist, Reiki practitioner, NAET practitioner, and massage therapist my pits are frequently up close and personal with my patient’s nose.

 After years of antiperspirant and shaving I have incredibly painful clogged hair and sebaceous glands on my underarms.
 I’ve tried electrolysis and a variety of different deodorants.
 I even used baby powder as deodorant.
 Nothing helped.
-Last month I started doing an arm pit detox and switched from Tom’s Deodorant to MiEssence Deodorant.
+Last month I started doing an arm pit detox and switched my deodorant brand to one that is less likely to irritate.

 So what is this arm pit detox?

 You might already have the ingredients on hand.
 You’ll just need bentonite clay, apple cider vinegar, and water.

 - 1-2 teaspoons of water (to get right consistency)

 I find that these measurements make a lot that ends up going to waste.
 I have found that ½ teaspoon of apple cider vinegar, 1 teaspoon of bentonite clay and water to get right consistency is more than enough for someone my size.

 - Mix all of the ingredients in a glass bowl (do not use metal) with a wooden or non-metal spoon until about the consistency of sour cream.